DanielTeshager/url-shortener/README.md

 - JavaScript

 ### Continued development
-I'll be working on this project in the future.
 My goal is to refactor the code and make it more modular.
 I'll improve the look and feel of the site.
-I'll also add dynamic wallpapers and quotes to the site.

 - Twitter - [@danteshager](https://www.twitter.com/danteshager)